mrkloan/ioc-container/README.md

     | Protagonist | HeroicProtagonist(), FriendlyProtagonist(Protagonist) |
     +-------------+-------------------------------------------------------+

 You may notice that `FriendlyProtagonist` depends on the `Protagonist` interface.
-This design could cause a circular dependency if two `FriendlyProtagonist` instances are mutually dependent.
+This design could create a circular dependency if two `FriendlyProtagonist` instances are mutually dependent.
 In order to solve this problem, we could inject an interface proxy instead of a concrete implementation, whose instantiation would be deferred until the first method call.

+### Complete usage example

+We want to create a `NovelBook` of a `FantasyStory` with a `PredictablePlot` of "Outcome" and a `FriendlyProtagonist`, the Knight Perceval, depending on its best friend, the Knight Karadoc.

 ```java
 final Container container = Container.empty()